Technology & Manufacturing Association

 Food, Drug, and Alcohol Policy

-While on TMA property, students must adhere to all federal, state, and local laws including, but not limited to, the possession and/or public consumption of alcohol and the possession and/or use of illegal substances.
+While on TMA property, students must adhere to all federal, state, and local laws including, but not limited to, the possession and/or public consumption of alcohol or cannabis and the possession and/or use of illegal substances.

 Students are permitted to bring food into the building and consume it prior to the start of class.
 No food is permitted inside the classroom.
 Students may utilize the TMA Kitchen area.